London › St Pancras/Kings Cross Station Hotels

 Is King’s Cross better than Paddington?

 King’s Cross is better for Eurostar, UK rail connections, Tube access across London, Bloomsbury, Camden, and north London.
 Paddington is better for Heathrow access, Hyde Park, Kensington Gardens, and the Elizabeth Line.
 For most Eurostar travelers, King’s Cross/St Pancras is the better choice.
-For Heathrow-focused trips, Paddington is often more convenient.
+For Heathrow-focused trips, Paddington is more convenient.

 Is King’s Cross better than Victoria?

 King’s Cross is better for Eurostar, northern rail routes, and access to many Tube lines.
-Victoria is better for Buckingham Palace, Westminster, the Gatwick Express, and some classic first-time sightseeing routes.
+Victoria is better for Buckingham Palace, Westminster, Gatwick Airport, and some classic first-time sightseeing routes.
 If your trip includes Paris by train, choose King’s Cross/St Pancras.
 If your trip is focused on Westminster and royal sights, Victoria may be more convenient.

 Can you walk from King’s Cross to the British Museum?